mouli1508/AI-textbook-Q-A-using-RAG/documentation/6-other_frameworks.md

 # 🧩 Frameworks for Building Agentic Memory: Theory Before Code

-Now that we’ve explored how memory systems work conceptually — and seen how to design our own chatbot agents — it’s time to talk about **frameworks**.
+Now that we've explored how memory systems work conceptually and seen how to design our own chatbot agents, it's time to talk about **frameworks**.

-Frameworks help streamline development, especially when it comes to handling:
+Frameworks allow an easier development, especially when it comes to handling:
 - Memory storage
 - Retrieval logic
 - Agent loops